gibbonsd1/lein-fruit/README.md

 lein fruit doall
 # ...which is the same thing as
 lein fruit compile && lein fruit run
-# ...and if you want the iPad simulator
+# If you want the iPad simulator
 lein fruit doall -ios-sim-family ipad

 # Build an ARM version and run on a device
 lein fruit release
 # ..which is the same thing as
 lein fruit compile && lein fruit ipa

-# All flags are passed directly to RoboVM
+# All flags are passed to RoboVM
-# See the options
 lein fruit help
 ```